stefanspringer1/Pipeline/README.md

 When only logging via the `Execution` instance, you can easily build a tree structure from the `ExecutionEvent` instances.

-Concerning metadata such as a “process ID”, the pipline steps should not need to know about it.
-The `ExecutionEventProcessor` should handle any metadata and add it to the actual log entries if required.
-This addition of metadata information to a final textual logging information is facilitated by the implementation of `ExecutionEvent`.[^1]

-[^1]: If you do need such metadata information in a step, you can always get a textual view on this metadata in the form `metadataInfo` or `metadataInfoForUserInteraction` via the `Execution` object which in turn gets it from the `ExecutionEventProcessor`.
+Concerning metadata such as a “process ID”, pipline steps in general and especially pipline steps from other packages should not need to know about it.
+The `ExecutionEventProcessor` should handle any metadata and add it to the actual log entries if required, the implementation of `ExecutionEvent` facilitates this.
+Any more precise data you need for your own steps is generally covered in additional arguments for your steps.
+(If the metadata information is actually needed during processing in a general form, especially by an external package, it can be requested via the `metadataInfo` or `metadataInfoForUserInteraction` property of the `Execution` which in turn gets the information from the `ExecutionEventProcessor`.)

 The implementation of `ExecutionEvent` contains methods that simplify the creation of an actual text log entry (cf. the implementation of `ExecutionEventProcessorForLogger` in the test cases).